 A Consolidated Campus for Collaboration

-With community partners, GMB is transforming a former department store into a 21st century learning space and making a college education more accessible to students in the Lakeshore community of Holland.
-The new Grand Rapids Community College (GRCC) Lakeshore Campus, will consolidate the programs from four separate leased buildings, creating synergy and collaboration across programs that are physically co-located.
+With community partners, GMB transformed a former department store into a 21st century learning space and making a college education more accessible to students in the Lakeshore community of Holland.
+The new Grand Rapids Community College (GRCC) Lakeshore Campus, consolidated the programs from four separate leased buildings, creating synergy and collaboration across programs that are physically co-located.

-Set to open in Fall 2021, the 50,000 square foot renovated GRCC Lakeshore building will include classrooms and labs for workforce development and arts and sciences, as well as multiple student services such as testing, counseling, placement, and a satellite library.
+The 52,000 square foot renovated GRCC Lakeshore building opened last fall and includes classrooms and labs for workforce development and arts and sciences, as well as multiple student services such as testing, counseling, placement, and a satellite library.
 The space plan is organized around the machine tool area to the north with perimeter classrooms ringing the exterior.
 Student support spaces and science labs act as islands within the floor plan, so that views from the main entrance focus on the machine tool lab.
 Enlarged corridors act as extensions of the classroom, allowing small groups to work or study before and after class while also opening into some of the classroom spaces for a larger lecture.

 Interactive Automotive Technology Classrooms

-Currently under construction, this new facility will reinforce the state-of-the-art instruction from masters of the industry in a safe and secure environment.
+This new facility reinforces the state-of-the-art instruction from masters of the industry in a safe and secure environment.
 The design helps to foster a collaborative environment that fuels relationships between students, faculty, and partners, balanced with places for students and staff to refresh and focus to enhance students’ retention of applicable and working knowledge.

-The center will feature nine labs, seven classrooms, and state-of-the-art facilities to teach students the skills needed to diagnose and service the high-tech systems found on modern vehicles.
-In partnership with area automotive corporations who will use the space for training purposes, the program also offers students paid cooperatives with full job placement upon graduation.
+The center features nine labs, seven classrooms, and state-of-the-art facilities to teach students the skills needed to diagnose and service the high-tech systems found on modern vehicles.
+In partnership with area automotive corporations who use the space for training purposes, the program also offers students paid cooperatives with full job placement upon graduation.

 “We’re looking at the industry that we’re trying to create career paths to and working together with our partners to create inclusive facilities that prepare our students for the workforce.
 It’s not just about people who design higher education, it’s about finding people who understand the automotive repair industry to create a real-life world where students are going to learn and understand what’s needed for their field,” said Aaron Roberts, Executive Director of Administrative Services – Central Indiana, Ivy Tech Community College.